 The Prado Museum also has an excellent shop where you can buy art books, reproductions on paper or canvas (with or without frame), music, films, t-shirts, jewellery and designer items for the home.

 The Prado Museum has several entrances, but you must buy a ticket at the Puerta de Goya entrance.
 There is often a long queue, so I always buy my ticket online.
-At the entrance you can get a nice overview of the museum’s many halls and the location of the museum’s masterpieces.
+Buy a ticket for the Prado Museum (promotional link).

 The best time to visit is when the museum opens.
 The museum is free at certain times, but expect huge crowds at both the entrance and around the main works.